 -

-When to mow depends on the grass height, weather, etc. The first mowing should be done at the lower setting on the mower and the grass clippings should be bagged.
+When to mow depends on the grass height, weather, etc. Typically in the Mid South that occurs in mid to late spring once the weather has started to warm up.
+The first mowing should be done at the lower setting on the mower and the grass clippings should be bagged.

 -